Ph.D., Operations Research, MIT, 2001

 M.S., Civil Engineering, MIT, 1994

 B.Sc., Civil Engineering, University of Engineering and Technology (UET), Lahore, Pakistan, 1991

-Salal Humair is a Research Scientist at the Department of Global Health and Population, Harvard School of Public Health, and an Associate Professor at the School of Science and Engineering (SSE), Lahore University of Management Sciences (LUMS), Pakistan.
-He obtained his doctorate from the Massachusetts Institute of Technology in Operations Research, and is currently applying mathematical models to policy issues in global health.
-He transitioned from industry to academia in 2007, first helping set up the SSE over 2007-2009 in Lahore, Pakistan, and then transitioning to global health research at the Harvard School of Public Health.
-His current work is on (1) modeling the cost-effectiveness of global HIV interventions and optimal allocation of resources among HIV prevention and treatment; (2) modeling the macro-economic benefits of family planning programs; (3) modeling the effect of new technology on healthcare costs inflation, and (4) supply chain optimization theory and practice.
-His CV is available here.
+Salal Humair is a Research Scientist at the Department of Global Health and Population, Harvard School of Public Health.
+Previously, he has served as an Associate Professor and as Associate Dean at the School of Science and Engineering (SSE) established in 2008 at the Lahore University of Management Sciences (LUMS) in Pakistan; and as a Principal Software Engineer at Optiant Inc., a startup company that focused on supply chain optimization software.
+He obtained his doctorate in Operations Research from the Massachusetts Institute of Technology in 2001, and transitioned from industry to academia in 2007, first helping launch LUMS SSE (2007-2009), and then pursuing global health research at the Harvard School of Public Health (2009-).
+His current work spans a range of public health policy questions such as: investigating the cost-effectiveness of different HIV interventions and optimal allocation of resources among them; investigating the mechanisms through which new technology drives healthcare costs inflation; and modeling the macro-economic benefits of family planning programs.
+He also continues to work in traditional operations areas such as supply chain optimization theory and practice.
+His CV can be seen here.